Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

 As $k$ increases to 2 and 8, the transition becomes dramatically sharper.
 This occurs because the product rule, which minimizes the product of merging component sizes, becomes more effective with a larger pool of choices.
 It preferentially selects edges that connect small, isolated components, thereby suppressing the growth of a single dominant cluster and delaying the phase transition to a higher density.
-In a later section, we will rigorously prove the emergence of a discontinuous, first-order phase transition for any choice parameter $k \ge 2$ (\Cref{thm:firstorder}), which predicts a macroscopic jump in the order parameter over a vanishingly small density window.
-The numerical evidence here also directly supports our theoretical proof of a merger-cascade window driving this jump (\Cref{thm:mcw} and \Cref{thm:jumpcrit}).
-We remark that the emergence of such abrupt, discontinuous jumps is a hallmark of explosive percolation and a feature of significant current interest in percolation theory.
-While in our model it is driven by a competitive selection rule, this phenomenon is not unique to such processes; recent work has shown that similar first-order jumps can also occur in standard bond percolation on dense random graphs with prescribed degree sequences~\cite{Lichev2024}.
+This suppression creates a ``powder keg'' of medium-sized components that eventually merge rapidly, leading to an explosive growth of the order parameter.
+While it has been established that this transition is formally continuous in the thermodynamic limit~\cite{riordan2011explosive, li2024explosive, reis2012nonlocal, choi2014dimensional}, our theoretical framework (detailed in SI Sections S3.B and S4) demonstrates that for finite systems, a merger-cascade window exists where the order parameter exhibits a macroscopic jump.
+This phenomenon, often termed explosive percolation, manifests as an effective discontinuity for the system sizes relevant to mechanical metamaterials.
+The emergence of such abrupt jumps is a key feature of significant current interest in percolation theory; similar behaviors have been observed in standard bond percolation on dense random graphs with prescribed degree sequences~\cite{Lichev2024}.